PrincessBari/nyc_restaurant_week_2026_interactive_map/README.md

 There were also timeout issues since information loads dynamically via lazy scrolling.

-Because it was too circuitous, finally, I decided to just have Selenium scrape the restaurant name, cuisine type, and neighborhood from the 12 cards on each of the main 55 pages - instead of clicking into anything - and compile everything into a csv file.
+1) Because it was too circuitous, finally, I decided to just have Selenium scrape the restaurant name, cuisine type, and neighborhood from the 12 cards on each of the main 55 pages - instead of clicking into anything - via the file **scrape_restaurants_cards_only.py**, which produced the csv file **nyc_restaurant_week.csv**.

-After that, I appended each entry in the “Neighborhood” column with “, New York, NY”, so that it’d say “Brooklyn Heights, New York, NY”, “Soho, New York, NY”, etc. Then, I used the Google Places API to append my csv file with the actual addresses of the restaurants.
+2) Then, I appended each entry in the “Neighborhood” column with “, New York, NY”, so that it’d say “Brooklyn Heights, New York, NY”, “Soho, New York, NY”, etc, via the **append_neighborhoods.py** file resulting in the csv file **nyc_restaurants_nyc.csv**.

+3) Then, I used the Google Places API to append my csv file with the actual addresses of the restaurants via the file **places.py**, resulting in the file **restaurants_with_addresses.csv**.

-Then, I used the Google Geocoding API to convert the addresses into latitude and longitude and appended my csv file with those new columns.
+4) Then, I used the Google Geocoding API to convert the addresses into latitude and longitude and appended my csv file with those new columns via the file geocoding_google_api.py, which produced the csv file **restaurants_geocoded.csv**.

-Also, I noticed that 3 restaurants had neighborhood info for Cuisine because on the website, that’s what data had been inserted into that html section.
-So I did have to manually enter the info for those 3.
+(Also, I noticed that 3 restaurants had neighborhood info for Cuisine because on the website, that’s what data had been inserted into that html section.
+So I did have to manually enter the info for those 3.)

-Finally, I created a map using Folium, featuring a filter option by cuisine type, a search bar for restaurant names, and hover tooltip functionality showing each restaurant’s name, cuisine type, and address.
-The code produces an html file that you can open in your browser.
-Please enjoy my interactive site at https://princessbari.github.io/nyc_restaurant_week_2026_interactive_map/.
+5) Finally, I created a map using Folium via the file swipeable_filter_at_bottom.py.
+It features a filter option by cuisine type, a search bar for restaurant names, and hover tooltip functionality showing each restaurant’s name, cuisine type, and address.
+On mobile, the filter appears on the bottom half of the page and can be minimized by swiping down on the drag handle.

+Please enjoy my interactive site on either desktop or mobile at https://princessbari.github.io/nyc_restaurant_week_2026_interactive_map/.